SymfonyCasts/solid/sfcasts/function-list.md

 always going to be a, is always going to have the most and the second function, then the third function and so on.
 So let's go back and look at exclusive time

-[inaudible].

-So apparently the biggest problem with the biggest problem according to exclusive time is this unit of work, create entity, whatever that is.
+So apparently the biggest problem with the biggest problem according to exclusive time is this `UnitOfWork::createEntity`, whatever that is.
 If you use doctrine bit, you might know about that.
 But let's pretend we have no idea what that is.
 So before we dive in and look more about that.
 Well it's actually looking at another way that we can't order this, which is by calls.
 This is actually really interesting so we can see which functions we're called the most times.
-Apparently the function is called the most times 6,159 times is reflection property set value.
+Apparently the function is called the most times 6,159 times is `ReflectionProperty::setValue`.
 Huh.
 I wonder who calls this.
 So I'm actually going to click and we can expand this.
 This is really cool cause it's gonna lay down.
 Uh, give us information about the amount of tone, wall time, total time.
 This took the amount of I Oh wait time this took, which is actually